amysiweiw/Week-12-Assignment/README.md

 About the maze:
 - Used free asset package Ultimate Low Poly Dungeon refered by Mohammad
 - Use lefthand Trigger to move
 - Right hand Grid for grabbing the key
+- Snap turns using the Thumbstick both hands
 - Taking wrong way will lead to starting point
 - Only one key can open the door